New York attorney general accuses Barclays of 'dark pool' fraud

 Dark pools were originally created to allow investors to execute big trades without tipping off the market.
 But ever-larger volumes of trades have been shunted into dark pools and their critics say the opacity of the markets may be resulting in more and more investors getting ripped off.

-Barclays' London-listed shares were down 5.2 percent at 218.25 pence by 12.55 p.m.
-BST on Thursday, their lowest level since November 2012 and extending their fall this year to 20 percent.
+Barclays' London-listed shares were down 5.2 percent at 218.25 pence by 1155 GMT (7.55 a.m.
+ET) on Thursday, their lowest level since November 2012 and extending their fall this year to 20 percent.
 Shares in Deutsche Bank were down 2.2 percent, with UBS and Credit Suisse 1.8 and 2.9 percent lower respectively.

-Barclays could suffer a litigation cost of $163 million (95.71 million pounds) from the activities and Deutsche Bank and UBS could face similar costs from an industry wide investigation, said analysts at Credit Suisse.
+Barclays could suffer a litigation cost of $163 million from the activities and Deutsche Bank and UBS could face similar costs from an industry wide investigation, said analysts at Credit Suisse.
 They gave no estimate for their own bank.

 New York Attorney General Eric Schneiderman said Barclays told customers who chose to trade in its dark pool that they would be protected from "predatory traders," which use their speed advantage to deprive other investors of small profits on every trade.
 But in fact customers were not protected at all, and the bank courted predatory high-frequency traders in part by charging them virtually nothing, Schneiderman alleged.